hl7au/au-fhir-base/pages/_includes/medication-brand-name-intro.md

 #### Usage Notes
-This extension is not to be the sole representation of the medication concept; it should be used in conjunction with the medication code e.g. Medication.code or MedicationStatement.codeableConcept.
+This extension is not to be the sole representation of the medication concept; it should be used in conjunction with the medication code e.g. Medication.code or MedicationStatement.medicationCodeableConcept.

 #### Examples